BishalN/Noof/README.md

 ## Tasks to do

-- redirect the user to notes page if there are notes available
+- redirect the user to notes page if there are notes available remember the users last location and redirect them there how can I do that ? -> done using unload event, would be better to not so prompt

+- issue creating note on tags page causes issue

-- Proper onboarding flow for user -> may create some template notebooks, note and tags if the user is opening app for the first time and redirect them there
+- Proper onboarding flow for user -> may be create some template notebooks, note and tags if the user is opening app for the first time and redirect them there

 - Mobile ui for sidebar